From Mono- to Hexa-Interstitials: Computational Insights into Carbon Defects in Diamond: Results and discussion

 Finally, we identify two novel hexa-interstitial configurations, both formed through the aggregation of split-interstitial units.
 Configuration \hexa{a} induces a pronounced lattice distortion and exhibits $C_{1}$ symmetry.
-This configuration is very similar to structure \penta{a}; however, the presence of an additional split-interstitial, arranged so as to break one of the symmetry planes, lowers the symmetry.
-Configuration \hexa{b}, which at first glance resembles three parallel di-interstitials of type \di{b}, in fact consists of a combination of one \di{b} di-interstitial and one \tetra{a} tetra-interstitial unit.
+This configuration is very similar to structure \penta{a}; however, the presence of an additional split-interstitial, arranged so as to break one of the symmetry planes, lowers the symmetry. \chg{Here, the singlet and triplet spin states are nearly degenerate, with the singlet lying within 1 meV below the triplet.} Configuration \hexa{b}, which at first glance resembles three parallel di-interstitials of type \di{b}, in fact consists of a combination of one \di{b} di-interstitial and one \tetra{a} tetra-interstitial unit.
 Two dangling bonds are present in the \di{b}-like Humble segment of this complex.
-This configuration lies 3.18 eV higher in energy than the most stable hexa-interstitial structure.
+This configuration lies 3.18~eV higher in energy than the most stable hexa-interstitial structure. \chg{The results discussed above are summarized in Table~\ref{tab:singlet-triplet}.
+However, singlet--triplet splittings below 10~meV remain inconclusive for identifying the true ground state within the numerical and methodological uncertainty of our approach.}